 Some Iranians speak decent English, especially the young generation, and most of them would invite you to their houses to spend an evening, drinking aromatic Persian tea, or for a delicious dinner.

 The Roads and Weather:

-The roads are pretty decent compared to some other countries, but there are many off the beaten paths to take.
+The roads are pretty decent compared to some other countries, but there are many off-the-beaten paths to take.
 The north provides mountainous and green roads, while the center and the east lean toward arid and hot.
-You can pass through both lush forests and dry deserts in the same day.
+You can pass through both lush forests and dry deserts on the same day.
 As you can read in our other article, the weather is moderate most of the time as Iran is considered as the country of 4 seasons.

 Iran Visa For Mongol Ralley:

 The visa process is fairly easy for most nationalities.

 You can apply for your e-visa online and get it in 2-3 business days, and you can pick up the visa at the closest embassy to where you live, any embassy on your route.
 Keep in mind that it is not possible to get your visa at the Iran border.
 The process is straightforward, and you can read everything about it on our visa page.

 Iran visa for British, American, and Canadian citizens, is a little bit complicated.
 They need to apply at least three months prior to their arrival and provide a detailed CV.
 They also need to use the services of an agency to book their visa and need to pay for a full-time tour guide to accompany them throughout their stay.
 Termeh Travel provides tour packages and tailored tours for Mongol Rally at reasonable prices.
 You can ask our support team, available 24/7, to create an itinerary especially made to match your preferences and needs.

 Obviously, there are no fixed routes for the Mongol Rally, but you have to keep in mind that you need to enter Iran from the northwest and exit from the northeast.
 The fastest way to pass through Iran is by visiting Tabriz, Tehran, Shahroud, and Sabzevar/Quchan.